loveemu/psf-drivers/snsf/namco/blue-crystral-rod-snsf.md

 Before most music can be played, the common data block must be transferred.
 Calling $A02A is an easy way to do this.

-## Sound thread
+## Sound command (SNES high-level side)

+The sound thread handles command requests for sound.
+Switching the execution context of the virtual thread is probably done by $82CA.

+The sound command byte is stored in $9D.
-The sound thread monitors the value of $7E:009D and performs processing according to the byte code value stored there.
+The sound thread monitors the value and performs processing according to the byte code value stored there.

 A byte code value of 0xff means that nothing has been requested.
-When the value is 0x80 or higher, the lower 7 bits are simply sent to the APU.
+When the value is 0x80 or higher, the lower 7 bits are simply sent to the APUI01.

 Otherwise, it is a combination of complex transfers and playback.
 The function of each code value is hard-coded after $9D1B.

-Switching the execution context of the virtual thread is probably done by $82CA.

-## Sound command (SNES high-level side)

-The command byte is stored in $9D.
-The code for its interpretation starts around $9D00.

-$FF indicates that the command is not set.
-If the command value is $80 or higher, the lower 7 bits are written directly to APUI01.

-Commands under $80 are programmed separately and have their jump tables in $9D2B.
+The jump table for each command is located at $9D2B.

 These instructions can load music data and control the start and stop of a song, thus sending multiple instructions to the SPC side.